Daedaluz/uyulala/README.md

 - [x] Bank-ID similar api
 - [x] Consider move the front-end to its own repo (update: It will stay in-repo for simplicity)
 - [x] Create a suitable Cross-Origin policy
+- [x] Actually create challenges that are hash-related to the sing-data, allowing "Document signing" (only BankID flow)

 ## Future plans

-- [ ] Actually create challenges that are hash-related to the sing-data, allowing "Document signing"
 - [ ] Better error handling, logging and documentation
 - [ ] Nicer Web UI
 - [ ] Replace the websocket-based remote-signer with some webrtc-based solution (eliminate load-balancer issue with